chocolatey/docs/input/en-us/choco/commands/install.md

        0.11 and before.
 Overrides the default feature 'usePackageRepositoryOptimizations' set to 'True'.
 Available in 0.10.14+.

+     --pin, --pinpackage, --pin-package
+     Pin Package - Add a pin to the package after install.
+Available in 1.2.0+

+     --skiphooks, --skip-hooks
+     Skip hooks - Do not run hook scripts.
+Available in 1.2.0+

      --sdc, --skipdownloadcache, --skip-download-cache
      Skip Download Cache - Use the original download even if a private CDN cache is available for a package.
 Overrides the default feature